 Since oblique tears are usually caused by rotation, that's the first type of movement that you should try to avoid if you're recovering from this injury.
 Doctor of Physical Therapy and Strength and Conditioning Coach Jon Herting also recommends avoiding the Valsalva maneuver, a breathing technique that involves holding your breath while lifting something heavy.

-Herting recommends that people suffering from a torn oblique don't limit their motions too much but he does advise against resisted and forceful ab movements.
+Herting recommends that people with a torn oblique don't limit their motions too much but he does advise against resisted and forceful ab movements.
 It's also a good idea to avoid exercises with weights or heavy lifting, such as dumbbell and barbell movements because they encourage the Valsalva maneuver, and sports that involve aggressive rotation like tennis, hockey, golf, baseball and even bowling.

 Exercises You Can Do